 Bringing The Magic Of Makeup To Men, Subtly

-There is a well-known story in political records about the Kennedy/Nixon debate of 1960 wherein makeup may additionally have well changed the course of global records.
+There is a well-known story in political records about the Kennedy/Nixon debate of 1960 wherein makeup may also have well changed global records.
 For the first debate to be nationally televised, John F. Kennedy willingly placed on make-up to be on camera.
 Richard Nixon, on the other hand, felt makeup changed into unmanly and refused.
-People who watched the talk had been sure that Kennedy won arms-down.
-Those who heard it on the radio dominated it a tie, or that Nixon had come out ahead.
+People who watched the talk had been sure that Kennedy won arms down.
+Those who heard it on the radio dominated it a tie or that Nixon had come out ahead.

 It additionally helped that JFK became younger and arguably higher searching, and Nixon became recovering from the flu and changed into not looking his quality that day.
-Still, there may be little disagreement among historians that Richard Nixon made the wrong name that day, and each presidential candidate is given that that election has worn make-up to be on digital camera, despite the fact that nearly all have been men.
+Still, there may be little disagreement among historians that Richard Nixon made the wrong name that day.
+Each presidential candidate is given that that election has worn make-up to be on digital camera, although nearly all have been men.

-That is flip has driven a number of different brands to go a step further, and to begin actively marketing and designing cosmetic products for a combined male and female target audience — or for an entirely male target market.
-Charlotte Tilbury and Fenty have each created male-specific media content in the shape of makeup utility tutorials, at the same time as Chanel has long past a step further with its past due to 2018 launch of a small line of make-up for guys.
+That is, the flip has driven some different brands to go a step further and to begin actively marketing and designing cosmetic products for a combined male and female target audience — or an entirely male target market.
+Charlotte Tilbury and Fenty have each created male-specific media content in the shape of makeup utility tutorials, at the same time as Chanel has long passed a step further with its past due to the 2018 launch of a small line of make-up for guys.